Unveiling Fine-Grained Visual Traces: Evaluating Multimodal Interleaved Reasoning Chains in Multimodal STEM Tasks: Introduction

-To address these limitations, we introduce \textbf{\bench}, a new multimodal STEM benchmark with fine-grained reasoning step evaluation that includes engineering, physics, mathematics, chemistry, and biology subset. {\bench} contains graduate-level multimodal STEM problems that require both textual information and visual evidence to derive the correct solution, thereby discouraging unimodal shortcuts and encouraging genuine cross-modal reasoning.
-As illustrated in Figure~\ref{fig:overview}, during data construction, we deliberately curate problems whose solutions cannot be recovered from text alone or vision alone.
-More importantly, for each problem we provide one or more ground-truth solution trajectories that contain both textual intermediate steps and visual intermediate steps.
+To address these limitations, we introduce \textbf{\bench}, a multimodal STEM benchmark with fine-grained reasoning-step evaluation. {\bench} contains 283 graduate-level problems spanning engineering, physics, mathematics, chemistry, and biology.
+Each problem is carefully curated to require both textual information and visual evidence, thereby discouraging unimodal shortcuts and encouraging genuine cross-modal reasoning.
+As shown in Figure~\ref{fig:overview}, our data construction process enforces strict text-vision complementarity: solutions cannot be recovered from text alone or vision alone.
+Moreover, each problem is annotated with one or more ground-truth solution trajectories containing both textual and visual intermediate steps.

-Built upon {\bench}, we further introduce a \textit{step-level} evaluation framework for multimodal reasoning.
-Instead of evaluating only the final answer, our framework first measures the similarity between each predicted reasoning step and the annotated ground-truth solution steps, and then aligns the predicted trajectory with one or multiple reference ground truth trajectories through dynamic programming to obtain an overall step-level reasoning score.
-In this way, the proposed protocol captures not only whether a model reaches the correct answer, but also whether it follows a plausible, grounded, and interpretable multimodal reasoning path.
+Meanwhile, we propose a \textit{step-level} evaluation framework for multimodal reasoning.
+Rather than evaluating only final-answer accuracy, our framework measures the similarity between predicted reasoning steps and annotated ground-truth steps, then aligns predicted trajectories with one or more reference trajectories using dynamic programming.
+The resulting score assesses not only whether a model obtains the correct answer, but also whether it follows a plausible, grounded, and interpretable multimodal reasoning path.

 We evaluate a broad range of representative MLLMs on {\bench}.
-Experimental results show that {\bench} remains highly challenging for existing models, revealing substantial room for improvement in genuine multimodal STEM reasoning.
-Moreover, the proposed step-level scores provide a much more fine-grained view of model behavior than answer-only evaluation, enabling us to identify differences in reasoning quality, modality usage, and grounding ability that are otherwise obscured by final accuracy alone.
+Experimental results show that existing models still struggle with graduate-level multimodal STEM reasoning, revealing substantial room for improvement.
+In addition, our step-level scores provide a more fine-grained view of model behavior than answer-only evaluation, exposing differences in reasoning quality, modality usage, and grounding ability that are obscured by final accuracy alone.